 The Firm was founded with nine lawyers in 1953.
-Today, we are one of Maryland's largest law firms, located in the historic Garrett Building in downtown Baltimore.
+Today, we are one of Maryland's largest law firms.
 Follow our journey through the last 65 years with some of our most memorable moments.

 2018: In celebration of Gordon Feinblatt's 65th anniversary and in its commitment to diversity and inclusion, the Firm has made charitable contributions to Maryland Legal Aid – Lawyers in the Library and Thread Baltimore.
 Lawyers in the Library is an Maryland Legal Aid project to provide direct outreach and assistance to residents in the city and get feedback from the community about civil legal issues that affect them and their families.
 Thread engages underperforming high school students confronting significant barriers outside of the classroom by providing each one with a family of committed volunteers and increased access to community resources.